 Botulinum toxin treatments account for approximately 40% of all non-surgical cosmetic procedures in the UK, with an estimated 900,000 treatments performed annually.
 The market continues to grow at 8–10% per year, driven by increasing social acceptance, younger patients entering the market (preventative "baby Botox"), and the expanding male aesthetics segment.

-Regulatory Requirements
+Regulatory Requirements and the Prescribing Framework

 For the full regulatory landscape, see our CQC registration guide and compliance checklist.